watakandai/watakandai.github.io/_posts/2018-04-03-causalinference.md

 An overview of the counterfactual framework can be found in the short Coursera course.
 The interventionist framework of Pearl is described in his influential 2000 book.
-A more modern treatment, based on structural equation models, which in some sense subsume the above two frameworks can be found in Peters et al 2017.
+A more modern treatment, based on structural equation models, can be found in Peters et al 2017.

 -   “A Crash Course in Causality: Inferring Causal Effects from Observational Data” Coursera course.
 By Jason Roy.